 You can also encourage guests to post photos and videos of your restaurant on social media by adding unique, Instagram-worthy decor or menu items.
 This can be as simple as hanging an inspirational neon sign, adding kitschy or colorful wallpaper, or focusing on aesthetically pleasing dish presentations.

 Staying ahead of millennial food trends has become critical for every restaurant business.
-Follow these steps to create a seamless, convenient and fulfilling dining experience for today’s largest demographic.
+Follow these steps to create a seamless, convenient and fulfilling dining experience for today's largest demographic.
+Learn the latest millennial online ordering trends in the 2021 Restaurant Online Ordering Trends Report.